 A Special Gallery featuring the newly discovered John Maple Collection.

-We often think of the Home Guard as 'Dad’s Army,' but these newly surfaced, professionally scanned photos of the Lancing Carriage Works crew tell a different story.
+We often think of the Home Guard as 'Dad’s Army,' but these scans of the Lancing Carriage Works crew tell a different story.
 Here, we see the men of the 'Sheds' operating a Bofors 40mm anti-aircraft gun with the precision of the master craftsmen they were.
 From 'Dixy' Dean on the ammunition feed to the squad assembled outside the workshop doors, these images capture the moment Lancing's industrial heart became a fortress.

 Photo 1: The Lancing Squad (IMG_4097)